nessalc/lapo-presenter-notes/docs/solar-system/asteroids/4vesta.md

     c.
 One impact crater is so deep it exposes the asteroid’s subsurface, or mantle.

+    d.
+It comprises almost 10% of all the mass in the asteroid belt.

+    e.
+Its most prominent feature is the Rheasilvia Crater, which stretches 313 miles across its face, covering 90% of the length of the asteroid.
+Its about 12 miles deep.
+This is one of the largest craters in the solar system.

+    f.
+The crater happened less than 1 billion years ago and shook off about 1% of the total mass of the asteroid.

+    g.
+This collision created the howardite-eucrite-diogenite (HED) meteorites, which comprise 5% of all the meteorites that fall to earth…so we already know quite a bit about the geology of Vesta.

+    h.
+It also contains deep grooves & troughs that would dwarf the Grand Canyon.

+1. On July 16, 2011, the Dawn spacecraft entered orbit around Vesta and 1 year of exploration.
+Dawn left Vesta on September 5, 2012 to head for Ceres.

-3. The light and dark areas on the asteroid correspond to different layers of the asteroid.
+1. The light and dark areas on the asteroid correspond to different layers of the asteroid.
 This means the asteroid “differentiated” into layers long ago, like the terrestrial planets Mercury, Venus, Earth, and Mars.

     a.
 First, start with an object in space, for example, the Earth.